 \subsection{An approximate greedy optimal strategy}

-In this subsection, we present a strategy to for sampling in each wave that is designed to increase precision.
+In this subsection, we present a strategy for sampling in each wave that is designed to increase precision.
 We focus on settings where the investigator is primarily interested in a design that will lead to narrow confidence intervals for the $j$th component of $\thetaTarg$ for some fixed $j \in [d]$.
-(Other objectives can be considered in our framework but are omitted due to space constraints.
-See \cite{Recent2PhaseMultiwaveGeneralizedRaking} which studies A-optimality and \cite{HarrisonBatchAdaptiveDMLCausal} which studies more general information functions in related settings).
+(Other objectives can be considered in our framework but are omitted due to space constraints; see \cite{Recent2PhaseMultiwaveGeneralizedRaking} and \cite{HarrisonBatchAdaptiveDMLCausal} for A-optimality and more general objectives in related settings).
 For simplicity, we develop efficient designs for the case where $c_1,\dots,c_K$ are fixed and prespecified and the tuning matrix $\hat{\Omega}=I_{d \times d}$.